deyarchit/knowledge-architecture-evaluations/README.md

 |phi4-mini:3.8b | 142/211 | (67.30%) |
 |gemma3:4b | 136/211 | (64.45%) |

-## Future evaluations
-- [] Measure the impact of context rephrasing w.r.t to the input query
-- [] Measure the impact of hybrid search (combination of TF-IDF and semantic search)
-- [] Measure the impact of using smaller chunks in embeddings (< 500 chars) to increasing semantic uniqueness

 ## Runnign the evaluations

 Execute: `uv run evaluator` to start the evaluation process.